-I give every one of my clients homework and it is up to them whether they do it or not.
-It’s also up to each client to show up on time bringing their client questionnaire and voluntary consent form fully completed to our first meeting.
-It’s up to each client to give 24 hour notice of cancellations, and up to each one of you to agree up front with me on a fee in either $, £ or € that is comfortable for you.
+I often give clients homework as this speeds up positive change.
+I ask every client to bring an intake questionnaire and voluntary consent form fully completed to our first meeting.
+Please try to give 24 hour notice of cancellations, and please agree up front with me on a fee in either $, £ or € that is comfortable for you.

-In addition to Autogenic Relaxation, here’s a bit about three more of the many approaches we can take together.
+In addition to Brief Psychotherapy and Autogenic Relaxation, here’s a bit about three more of the many approaches we can take together.
 Each one of these has a place in fostering your mental health well-being:

 “I’ve been twice to hypnotherapy with Dr Ruth.
 I am much more confident.
 I can study without feeling sick.
 I can go to my exams.
 I don’t forget things or feel like I am going to pass out and I’m able to concentrate!!”

 AmandaH, 19, Student